garrandall/popular-music-data/tracks/sex-with-me-rihanna.md

 So amazing, so amazing, mmm

-You know I got the sauce (sauce), you know I’m saucy And it’s always wet, a bitch never ever had to use lip gloss on it I’ma need you deeper than six, it's not a coffin
+You know I got the sauce (sauce), you know I 'm saucy And it 's always wet, a bitch never ever had to use lip gloss on it I 'ma need you deeper than six, it's not a coffin
-We’re not making love, tryna get nasty
+We 're not making love, tryna get nasty
 Wrap up your drugs, come make me happy
-Sex with me is amazing, with her it’ll feel alright The sex doesn’t get any better, make it long, let it be all night I know, I know, I make it hard to let go
+Sex with me is amazing, with her it 'll feel alright The sex doesn 't get any better, make it long, let it be all night I know, I know, I make it hard to let go
-Tonight, all night, I’m Monroe
+Tonight, all night, I 'm Monroe
-Even if I’m alone
+Even if I 'm alone

 Sex with me, so amazing